SkillerRaptor/SkillerRaptor/README.md

 ## I'm a hobby developer

-- 🔭 I'm programming at the moment on no active projects.
+- 🔭 I'm don't program on any projects actively.
-- 🌱 I’m interested into game engines, operating systems and compilers.
+- 🌱 I’m interested into all kinds of topics like game engines, operating systems and compilers.